 When combining the job ranking method with the point factor method, the factor comparison method emerges.
 First, businesses rank jobs in the organization based on several different factors.
-Those factors include what each job role manages, the knowledge and skills used, how much freedom they have, and more.
+Those factors include what each job role manages, the knowledge and skills used, how much freedom they have, benefits, and more.
 Once this is complete, the factors receive a point value.
 Based on that, jobs can be rearranged and reranked.
 This new ranking serves as the basis for compensation.

 Job Classification: Qualitative/Internal

 Businesses may also create grades within the same family of jobs.
 For example, the sales division may receive its own grade, while the marketing department may have a separate grading scale.
-Companies set compensation levels for each job based on these grades.
+Organizations set compensation levels for each job based on these grades.

 Custom Factor Comparison: Quantitative/Internal

 The custom factor comparison method is perhaps the least common strategy because of the resources and time needed to complete it.
-Companies must also constantly maintain it as they monitor market rates.
+Businesses must also constantly maintain it as they monitor market rates.
 The method follows many of the same steps as the factor comparison method, only this one is more tailored to an individual company.
 It also goes into much more detail than other strategies.

 Market Pricing: Quantitative/External